Koha backup is not only a technical task. It is the safety plan for your library system.

 Why Schema Upgrade Is Important After Restore

 When you restore an older Koha database into a newer Koha installation, the database structure may not match the new Koha code.
-That is why you must run:

 sudo koha-upgrade-schema library

-This command upgrades the Koha database schema for the instance.
-Think of schema upgrade like adjusting the shelves before placing the books back.
-Your data may be there, but the newer Koha version needs the database structure to match its current rules.
+Your data may be present, but the newer Koha version needs the database structure to match its current rules.

-Why Zebra Rebuild Is Important After Restore
+Why Search Index Rebuild Is Important After Restore

-After restoring Koha, your records may exist in the database but not appear correctly in search.
-This usually happens because the Zebra search index needs to be rebuilt.
+After restoring Koha, your records may exist in the database but not appear correctly in OPAC or staff search.

 sudo koha-rebuild-zebra -v -f library

-If your search is broken after restore, do not panic.
-First confirm the database imported correctly, then rebuild Zebra, restart services, and test OPAC search again.
+If search is broken after restore, do not panic.

 Restart Services After Restore